 If you can find San Marzano tomatoes, it's even better.

-There are many brands of imported Italian tomatoes in the US and western supermarkets; finding one won't be a problem (Mutti, Cirio, and Cento are all great options).
+There are many brands of imported Italian tomatoes in the US and Western supermarkets; finding one won’t be a problem (Mutti, Cirio, and Cento are all great options).

-Other valid alternatives are diced tomatoes or crushed tomatoes, but in this case, we recommend adding a tablespoon of tomato paste to thicken the sauce.
+Still, in this case, we recommend adding a tablespoon of tomato paste to thicken the sauce and a teaspoon or two of sugar to balance the acidity.

 Can you make marinara sauce with fresh tomatoes?